Hello — I’m Ketaki

 I worked as a scientist and product developer at Clorox, formulating charcoal and wipes, but was inadvertently swept into the world of Food.
 While working on flavored wood briquets and interacting with various spice-houses, I slowly developed a keen interest in studying food beyond cooking.
 My first food-related passion project was authoring a cookbook for home-cooks within the Asian employee resource group at Clorox.

-Pursuing my dream to further learn about food, I am currently studying Food Studies at NYU and working as a food research fellow at Bon Appétit and Epicurious magazines to develop my understanding of the food media world.
-My aspiration is to write a South Asian cookbook that aims to make South Asian cooking more accessible and centers independent indigenous cultures that span the subcontinent, rather than treating the cuisine as a monolith.
+My professional aspiration is to pursue a PhD in South Asian diasporic foodways.
+My personal aspiration is to write a South Asian cookbook that aims to make South Asian cooking more accessible and centers independent indigenous cultures that span the subcontinent, rather than treating the cuisine as a monolith.
 My hope with this project is to further make sense of my heritage and ancestral cuisine, and explore a deeper connection between the science of cooking and the art of making a meal.